International relations: Feminism

 Feminist IR considers the ways that international politics affects and is affected by both men and women and also at how the core concepts that are employed within the discipline of IR (e.g. war, security, etc.) are themselves gendered.
 Feminist IR has not only concerned itself with the traditional focus of IR on states, wars, diplomacy and security, but feminist IR scholars have also emphasized the importance of looking at how gender shapes the current global political economy.
 In this sense, there is no clear cut division between feminists working in IR and those working in the area of International Political Economy (IPE).
 From its inception, feminist IR has also theorized extensively about men and, in particular, masculinities.
 Many IR feminists argue that the discipline is inherently masculine in nature.
-For example, in her article "Sex and Death in the Rational World of Defense Intellectuals" Signs (1988), Carol Cohn claimed that a highly masculinized culture within the defence establishment contributed to the divorcing of war from human emotion.
+For example, in her article "Sex and Death in the Rational World of Defense Intellectuals" (1988), Carol Cohn claimed that a highly masculinized culture within the defense establishment contributed to the divorcing of war from human emotion.
+Alternatively, Stanley Kubrick claimed that a masculinized culture characterizes only great powers while small states express rather feminized culture within their defense establishment: "The great nations have always acted like gangsters, and the small nations like prostitutes."

-Feminist IR emerged largely from the late 1980s onwards.
+Feminist IR emerged largely from the late 1980s onward.
 The end of the Cold War and the re-evaluation of traditional IR theory during the 1990s opened up a space for gendering International Relations.
 Because feminist IR is linked broadly to the critical project in IR, by and large most feminist scholarship have sought to problematize the politics of knowledge construction within the discipline—often by adopting methodologies of deconstructivism associated with postmodernism/poststructuralism.
 However, the growing influence of feminist and women-centric approaches within the international policy communities (for example at the World Bank and the United Nations) is more reflective of the liberal feminist emphasis on equality of opportunity for women.

 Prominent scholars include Carol Cohn, Cynthia Enloe, Sara Ruddick, and J. Ann Tickner.

-International society theory (The English school)
+International society theory (the English school)

-International society theory, also called the English School, focuses on the shared norms and values of states and how they regulate international relations.
+International society theory, also called the English school, focuses on the shared norms and values of states and how they regulate international relations.
 Examples of such norms include diplomacy, order, and international law.
 Theorists have focused particularly on humanitarian intervention, and are subdivided between solidarists, who tend to advocate it more, and pluralists, who place greater value in order and sovereignty.
 Nicholas Wheeler is a prominent solidarist, while Hedley Bull and Robert H. Jackson are perhaps the best known pluralists.
-Some English School theoreticians have used historical cases in order to show the influence that normative frameworks have on the evolution of the international political order at various critical junctures.
+Some English school theoreticians have used historical cases in order to show the influence that normative frameworks have on the evolution of the international political order at various critical junctures.